Andrew Heaney shuts down Astros in Angels' 2-1 rivalry win

 MIDDLETON HURT

 Reliever Keynan Middleton went back on the 10-day disabled list with ligament damage in his right elbow, dealing another potentially serious blow to a pitching staff annually plagued by injuries.
-Middleton left Sunday's game in the middle of an at-bat after just 12 pitches.
 He is expected to seek more medical advice before deciding on a course of treatment.

 ANOTHER NO-NO